claesbert/PlexampStatusPage/README.md

 1. **Clone the Repository**
 2. **Navigate to the Project Directory**
 3. **Open `index.html` in Your Browser**
-   - Warning: If your browser is in HTTPS only mode it currently doesn't work.
-A toggle for HTTPS will come at some point.
-For now if your plex server serves over HTTPS you can edit the api.js file so the call goes over HTTPS instead.
+   - Warning: If your server doesn't support HTTPS/Only supports HTTPS make sure the toggle in the settings modal reflects this.
+Otherwise it won't pull data.

 ## Configuration